-In 1883 Italian writer Carlo Collodi published The Adventures of Pinocchio; a magical wooden puppet desperate to become a real boy.
-The rural poverty of Tuscany and emerging industrialisation of Italy sitting at the heart of a story embedded in social change.
-Since that first publication, the character of Pinocchio has become an icon of children’s literature.
-However, the journey onto our screens has been less than smooth, with many solely associating the character with Disney’s 1940 film.
-Disney all but removing the darker themes of the book in creating a more lovable and ‘cuddly’ tale than Collodi’s story of survival, morality, and belonging.
+In 1883 Italian writer Carlo Collodi published The Adventures of Pinocchio, the story of a magical wooden puppet desperate to become a real boy.
+In Collodi’s fantasy world, the rural poverty of Tuscany and the emerging industrialisation of Italy would take centre stage in a story rooted in social change.
+Since its first publication, Pinocchio has become an icon of children’s literature; however, the journey to the screen has been challenging, with many adaptations falling on the sprint to become the one true vision of Collodi’s work.

-Nicolai Bruel’s cinematography drenches proceedings with Italian warmth.
-From luscious olive groves to crumbling farmhouses and the crystal blue seas of the Mediterranean.
-While Dario Marianelli’s delicate score gently surrounds the film, enhancing the visual beauty and performances.
-But its Pinnochio himself who steals the show; young Federico Ielapi echoing the spirit and depth of Collodi’s creation.
-And when coupled with stunning makeup effects, the little wooden boy once again finds a place in our hearts.
+Nicolai Bruel’s cinematography drenches proceedings in Italian warmth, from the luscious olive groves to the crumbling farmhouses and crystal blue seas of the Mediterranean.
+At the same time, Dario Marianelli’s delicate score matches the film’s beauty and engaging performances.
+However, Pinnochio steals the show as young Federico Ielapi jumps from the screen and into our hearts.

 Director: Matteo Garrone

 Cast: Federico Ielapi, Roberto Benigni, Rocco Papaleo, Massimo Ceccherini, Marine Vacth